The Homestead at Denison University: History

-The Homestead was the brainchild of Dr. Robert Alrtuz.
+The Homestead was the brainchild of Dr. Robert Alrtuz, a professor at Denison.
 At a symposium in January 1976, Alrutz raised the idea of a student-run Homestead.
 Afterwards, nine students approached Alrutz and expressed a desire to make the homestead dream a reality.
 Alrutz and the students jointly prepared a formal proposal, and won approval (including a startup loan) from the board of trustees.

 In the summer of 1977, students began construction of The Homestead.
 They started building three wooden cabins, established a water-well, and grew a sizeable garden.
 Alrutz supervised the project; the university physical plant and outside volunteers helped.
 By late September 1977, all of the original eleven Homesteaders had moved into the first two still-unfinished cabins.
 They installed insulation and wood stoves later that fall.

 Homesteaders used oil lamps for interior lighting until 1982, when they installed a photovoltaic system.

 The Homestead has remained an active community since its founding, although membership has varied from four residents to twelve.
 The extent of on-site gardening and livestock-raising has varied with the interest of the students.
-In the past ten years, The Homestead has undertaken two ambitious building projects: the strawbale Cabin Bob, and the earthship Cabin Phoenix.

-Dr. Alrutz died in 1997, but the community he founded lives on.
+Alrutz died in 1997, twenty years after the Homestead was founded.
+He had served as the faculty advisor to the Homestead from 1977 to 1990.

-2013 Projects
+Construction began on a new cabin in the summer of 2013, replacing the demolished Cabin 3.
+Enhanced fire alarms and water suppression systems were installed in all residential cabins.

-After much planning, construction began on a new cabin in the Summer of 2013.
-In order to keep up with changing building codes, students, faculty, and administration agreed that the best way to maintain the viability of the Homestead in the future was a major update.
-The new cabin sits on the former site of Cabin 3, which was demolished in the Spring of 2013.
-Cabin 1 was also retired as a living space and will soon become and art and social space.
-The new cabin houses up to nine students, and combined with space for three in Cabin Phoenix maintains the capacity of twelve students.
+The Homestead is no longer officially off the grid as of 2013, but it remains solar-powered.

-The new cabin brings substantial advances in sustainable technology.
-Heat for all cabins is now generated by an external wood-gasification boiler and transmitted via underground hot water pipes.
-The cabin itself uses both a radiating retention tank and in-floor radiative heating.
-A new photovoltaic system was installed that generates more than 10 times the original electrical capacity and maintains a net output onto the grid.
-Furthermore, enhanced fire alarms and water suppression systems were installed in all residential cabins to prevent catastrophic fires.
+Closure

-To keep up with an evolving society, other sustainable conveniences were incorporated into the build, such as showers, laundry, and a composting toilet.
-Some changes have led to controversy among former residents, however, all such changes were made in concert with the original mission statement.
+In 2025, it was announced that the Denison administration had decided to close the Homestead in 2027.
+This was announced a year after students had been reassured the Homestead was not in jeopardy, after a conflict between students and faculty over the faculty allegedly neglecting and rehoming Homestead animals during the summer of 2024.